 Your existing LAN presents a handful of challenges when it comes to video content.
 Viewers will often encounter playback problems both in terms of smooth playback quality and in terms of playability across different devices.
 Your local area network also won’t allow you to search within content – discoverability will depend on naming conventions and careful content organization on the network.
 And, most importantly, a LAN is seldom optimized to support massive video files.
 This is not a solution that will allow you to scale any internal initiatives that rely on video content.

-Related Reading: 5 Reasons Every CIO Needs a Video Content Management System
+Related Reading: Why You Need a Video Content Management System

 In its simplest form, a video CMS provides a repository for video content in which video files are uploaded to a video library and made accessible to people via a link.
 But some of the best video content management software on the market today offers much more.

 Leading video content management systems can provide comprehensive, end-to-end video content management with the following features: